Steve White-Cooper: Rugby union career

 White-Cooper joined Harlequins straight from school, turning professional on completing his university degree.
 He enjoyed five seasons of Premiership rugby with Harlequins F.C, which included winning the 2001 European Parker Pen Shield beating RC Narbonne 42-33 and making the final of Tetley Bitter Cup Final 2001 with a last-minute defeat against Newcastle Falcons 27-30.

-White-Cooper made his international debut on 9 June 2001 at Sports Complex, Burnaby Lake in the Canada vs England match.
+White-Cooper made his England A debut versus Wales A on 3 February 2001 at the Racecourse Ground, Wrexham in a 19-19 draw.
+He made his full international debut on 9 June 2001 at Sports Complex, Burnaby Lake in the Canada vs England match.
 Of the two matches he played for his national side he was on the winning side on both occasions.
 He played his final match for England on 16 June 2001 at Boxer Stadium, San Francisco in the United States of America vs England match.

+White-Cooper competed for the England Sevens team at the 2002 London Sevens.

 Post-rugby life

-After retiring from professional rugby, White-Cooper worked for an Executive Search firm specialising in the Financial Services.
+After retiring from professional rugby in 2002, White-Cooper worked for an Executive Search firm specialising in the Financial Services.
 Following this, he founded add-victor in 2012, a corporate recruitment agency.